Benjamin Disraeli: Legislation

-Patronage and Civil Service reform
+Civil Service

 Gladstone in 1870 had sponsored an Order in Council, introducing competitive examination into the Civil Service, diminishing the political aspects of government hiring.
 Disraeli did not agree, and while he did not seek to reverse the order, his actions often frustrated its intent.
 For example, Disraeli made political appointments to positions previously given to career civil servants.
-In this, he was backed by his party, hungry for office and its emoluments after almost thirty years with only brief spells in government.
+He was backed by his party, hungry for office and its emoluments after almost thirty years with only brief spells in government.
 Disraeli gave positions to hard-up Conservative leaders, even—to Gladstone's outrage—creating one office at £2,000 per year.
-Nevertheless, Disraeli made fewer peers (only 22, and one of those one of Victoria's sons) than had Gladstone—the Liberal leader had arranged for the bestowal of 37 peerages during his just over five years in office.
+Nevertheless, Disraeli made fewer peers (only 22, including one of Victoria's sons) than had Gladstone (37 during his just over five years in office).

 As he had in government posts, Disraeli rewarded old friends with clerical positions, making Sydney Turner, son of a good friend of Isaac D'Israeli, Dean of Ripon.
 He favoured Low church clergymen in promotion, disliking other movements in Anglicanism for political reasons.
-In this, he came into disagreement with the Queen, who out of loyalty to her late husband, Albert, Prince Consort, preferred Broad church teachings.
+In this, he came into disagreement with the Queen, who out of loyalty to her late husband Albert preferred Broad church teachings.
 One controversial appointment had occurred shortly before the 1868 election.
 When the position of Archbishop of Canterbury fell vacant, Disraeli reluctantly agreed to the Queen's preferred candidate, Archibald Tait, the Bishop of London.
-To fill Tait's vacant see, Disraeli was urged by many people to appoint Samuel Wilberforce, the former Bishop of Winchester and leading figure in London society.
+To fill Tait's vacant see, Disraeli was urged by many people to appoint Samuel Wilberforce, the former Bishop of Winchester.
 Disraeli disliked Wilberforce and instead appointed John Jackson, the Bishop of Lincoln.
 Blake suggested that, on balance, these appointments cost Disraeli more votes than they gained him.

 Foreign policy

-Disraeli always considered foreign affairs to be the most critical and most interesting part of statesmanship.
+Disraeli always considered foreign affairs to be the most critical and interesting part of statesmanship.
 Nevertheless, his biographer Robert Blake doubts that his subject had specific ideas about foreign policy when he took office in 1874.
 He had rarely travelled abroad; since his youthful tour of the Middle East in 1830–1831, he had left Britain only for his honeymoon and three visits to Paris, the last of which was in 1856.
 As he had criticised Gladstone for a do-nothing foreign policy, he most probably contemplated what actions would reassert Britain's place in Europe.
 His brief first premiership, and the first year of his second, gave him little opportunity to make his mark in foreign affairs.